 Do you want to learn German for school, for work, or even for fun?
 Then I am the person to speak to.
-I am a native German speaker offering one-to-one German lessons in Cardiff and beyond (Skype lessons).
+I am a native German speaker offering one-to-one German lessons in Cardiff and beyond (Skype /Zoom lessons).

 My German language lessons are tailored to your objectives, whether that is for exam preparation or a holiday to Cologne, I can help you achieve your goal.

 Including conversation, reading and writing, my lessons are tailored to your ability and are designed to inspire and drive you forward with your learning.

 Due to the current situation, all lessons are held online, via Skype, which does mean you don’t have to be in Cardiff to benefit.